Barrett Hayton: International play

-Hayton played for Team Canada in the Ivan Hlinka Memorial Tournament where he led Canada in goals scored.
+Hayton played for Team Canada in the Ivan Hlinka Memorial Tournament where he led the team in goals scored.
 Hayton played for Canada's under-20 world junior hockey team at the 2019 IIHF World U20 Championship, in which Canada finished in sixth place.

 Hayton was named captain of Canada's under-20 world junior hockey team that played in the 2020 World Junior Ice Hockey Championships.
 In Canada's round robin 6–0 loss to Russia, Hayton did not remove his helmet during the playing of the Russian national anthem.
 Removing one's helmet while an anthem is playing is customary in the IIHF event.
 He suffered an injury in the semifinals against Finland but stayed in Canada's lineup for their gold medal game.
 In the finals against Russia, Hayton tied the game in the third-period to lead Canada to a gold medal.
 Hayton was named to the IIHF World Under 20 Championship Media All-Star Team.

 Personal life

 Hayton's father, Brian, was a defenceman for the Guelph Platers from 1985 to 1988 and the Peterborough Petes from 1988 to 1989.
+After a 6 game professional stint in the American Hockey League, he then coached the Kitchener Rangers of the OHL before settling into a teaching job at a Norwood District High School, just outside of Peterborough.